NEURODIVERSE COUPLES COACHING

 How is Neurodiverse Couples Coaching Different?

-In coaching with couples, I aim to help partners understand the unique difficulties within their relationship, inform them how an Asperger’s / ASD profile is contributing to these difficulties and to build skills for improving the relationship.
+In coaching with couples, we aim to help partners understand the unique difficulties within their relationship, inform them how an Asperger’s / ASD profile is contributing to these difficulties and to build skills for improving the relationship.
 This includes recognising each partner’s strengths, as well as the things they may be unable to change due to their individual neurology.

 Whilst sessions can include addressing past hurts that need to be acknowledged and understood in order for the relationship to feel secure, safe and satisfying for both partners moving forward, coaching is generally future focussed.
-My aim is to support you in gaining a better understanding of the impact of neurodiversity on your relationship and developing the skills needed for your relationship to thrive.
+Our aim is to support you in gaining a better understanding of the impact of neurodiversity on your relationship and developing the skills needed for your relationship to thrive.

 What does Neurodiverse Couples Coaching involve?

-The coaching process involves:
+The coaching process generally involves:

 An initial session with the couple, to discuss their perspectives on the relationship, including its strengths and challenges.